-Students will be able to demonstrate a general professional knowledge and skills in the language, technology, creative activity, and business practice of their concentrated field of study.
+Students will be able to demonstrate a general professional including marketing and promotion, characteristics knowledge and skills in the language, technology, creative activity, and business practice of their concentrated field of study.

 Students will be able to demonstrate the ability to critically analyze and solve problems that are characteristic in the study of music.